Jakeable/Ralybot/README.md

 ## Getting help with Ralybot

+### New Issue Tracker & Wiki
+Ralybot will soon be moving to a different issue tracker called [JIRA](https://www.atlassian.com/software/jira) and a different wiki platform called [Confluence](https://www.atlassian.com/software/confluence) which are both developed by [Atlassian](https://www.atlassian.com).
+I will be hosting the instances myself on my own server.
+This means that the issue tracker and wiki that we are using currently (The GitHub issue tracker and wiki) will be disabled once I get the JIRA & Confluence instances all setup and configured.

 ### Documentation

 The Ralybot documentation is currently somewhat outdated and may not be correct.
 If you need any help, please visit our [IRC channel](irc://irc.esper.net/cloudbot) and we will be happy to assist you.